This topic describes how to edit and execute SQL statements in the SQL window.

 | Script name | create_employee |

-In the SQL window, click the Save Script icon in the toolbar.
+In the SQL window, click the Save Script button on the toolbar.

 Specify the script name and click OK.